Types of ITR Forms: 7 Forms you must know when filing your returns

-Published on: 31 July 2023
+• Published on: 31 Jul 2023

-An overview of seven types of ITR forms
+An Overview of Seven Types of ITR Forms

 ITR-1 or the Sahaj Form

-If you are thinking about which ITR to file as a resident individual earning an income of less than or equal to ₹50 lakhs, ITR-1 is the answer.
-Simply put, all individual taxpayers need to mandatorily file this one amongst the various types of ITR forms.
+If you are a resident individual earning an income of less than or equal to ₹50 lakhs, you need to file this form.
+Here is a quick snapshot of its applicability:

 • All individuals earning income from pension or salary

-• Individuals dependent on the income from a single housing property
+• Individuals dependent on the income from a single housing property (exemption on carry forward of losses from the previous year)

 • Individuals with no income from business or capital gains